However, it’s a matter of creating content that cuts through the clutter.

 - Videos – These are much harder to produce because you need good equipment to record and publish a well-produced, high-quality video.
 However, if pulled off, videos can come off much better than written guides due to their audio and visual components, making information much easier to digest.

 - Interactive – Charts and interactive maps put your audience at the forefront of the content.
+Excel Charts and interactive maps put your audience at the forefront of the content.
 It engages them in more meaningful ways instead of just having them read or watch your content.

 - Case studies – Running tests to draw conclusive data about a topic is a great way to build authority and credibility in your space.
 Also, if the case study is pretty unique in your industry, you can expect to draw more backlinks to it.